-Up to 12 mm long and very broad and convex, this dung beetle is quite black looking but has a bluish sheen in certain light.
-The scutellum is long and studded with small holes.
+Up to 12 mm long and very broad and convex, this dung beetle is black but can have a bluish sheen in certain light.
+The scutellum is long and studded with small punctuations.

 Around wet dung of horses and cattle.

 In horse and cattle dung from March to October and among flood refuse throughout the autumn and winter.

 It is also attracted to light so may be found in moth traps.